-Saint Louis University rewards credit for certain official examinations and dual-enrollment programs, and transfers credit hours for course work completed previously at other institutions.
+Saint Louis University awards credit for certain official examinations and dual-enrollment programs, and transfers credit hours for course work completed previously at other institutions.

 Credit from Other Universities

 If you are transferring to SLU-Madrid from another institution of higher education, you can receive credit for courses that you have completed prior to your transfer.

 Students can receive transfer credit as long as they meet all admissions criteria and their courses come from an accredited college or university.
 In addition, to be eligible to transfer, the course must have been completed with a letter grade of C or above.
 No more than 64 credit hours (60 credit hours for the School of Social Work) earned at the community college level can be applied toward the bachelor's degree at Saint Louis University.

 In order to process your credits, you will need to provide: